+In PY2018 and PY2019 the City partnered with the cities of Austin and Round Rock as well as Travis and Williamson Counties and five public housing authorities for the Central Texas Assessment of Fair Housing.
+This plan provided for future opportunities to improve fair housing as a region as well as individual agencies.
 In response to these impediments, the City of Pflugerville has prioritized the following as actions to be taken to achieve Fair Housing Choice and Equal Opportunity:

-- The City of Pflugerville will provide staff with training and education on the Fair Housing regulations. - City staff will work with HUD to provide information on how to better assist persons with special needs and disabilities. - The Community Development Block Grant ("CDBG") has listed infrastructure projects to accommodate persons with disabilities and special needs.
-The City will allocate CDBG funds to update sidewalks to ADA standards, and improve pedestrian connections to reduce barriers for the disabled. - The City of Pflugerville will refresh the community development website to provide links to local, state, and national housing authorities.
-Housing authorities that will be available online are the Department of Housing and Urban Development ("HUD"), Texas Workforce Commission ("TWC") and Texas Department of Housing & Community Affairs ("TDHCA"). - City staff will make publicly available information and forms on fair housing readily available to people with special needs and Limited English Proficiency (LEP). - City staff will work to provide Fair Housing complaint forms online and will provide information about the complaint process.
-The City will also distribute hard copies to local public service agencies to aid residents in filing a complaint with HUD. - Texas Department of Housing and Community Affairs requires five hours of approved Fair Housing training for architects, developers, engineers, management companies responsible for fair housing compliance.
+- Collaborate regionally for the implantation of regional downpayment assistance, creating a workplan for affordable housing interests, working with foundations and private partners for regional multi family rehabilitation programs, exploring the feasibility of funding fair housing testing to better understand the prevalence and impact of "3x rent" policies and exploring feasibility and funding options for a marketing strategy for developers of rental programs. - Nurture and grow job growth for commercial and retail development and support services for quickly development micro economies. - Further regional transportation efforts visions through participation with CAMPO and other transportation authorities. - Constantly review zoning ordinances for improvements to Pflugerville housing needs. - The City of Pflugerville will provide staff with training and education on the Fair Housing regulations. - The Community Development Block Grant ("CDBG") has listed infrastructure projects to accommodate persons with disabilities and special needs.
+The City will allocate CDBG funds to update sidewalks to ADA standards, and improve pedestrian connections to reduce barriers for the disabled.

+• City staff will work to provide Fair Housing complaint forms online and will provide information about the complaint process.
+The City will also distribute hard copies to local public service agencies to aid residents in filing a complaint with HUD.

+Texas Department of Housing and Community Affairs requires five hours of approved Fair Housing training for architects, developers, engineers, management companies responsible for fair housing compliance.
 City staff will provide information on TDHCA recommended Fair Housing training opportunities via the City of Pflugerville community development website.